rpayami/faust2au/README.md

   'manufacturer' is the manufacturer of the AU (The default value is 'Grame')

-  'STYP' is a four-charachter subtype (The default is the first four characters of the 'filename')
+  'STYP' is a four-character subtype (The default is the first four characters of the 'filename')

-  'MANF' is a four-charachter manufacturer (The default is the first four characters of the 'manufacturer')
+  'MANF' is a four-character manufacturer (The default is the first four characters of the 'manufacturer')

 ========